4 Ways Owning a Rental Property Will Likely Make You Money

-Home buyers are looking for safe tree-lined neighborhoods, good school districts, an ample amount of bedrooms and bathrooms, and beautiful open floor plans.
-Real estate investors, on the other hand, never buy rental income property based upon these things other than how they might influence rents and occupancy.
+Real estate investors, on the other hand, never buy rental income property based upon these things (other than how they might influence rents and occupancy).
+At the end of the day, real estate investing is all about the numbers.

 Fair enough.
 So let's talk numbers.

-The benefit of real estate investing boils down to four ways investors plan for to make money on their real estate investment.
+The benefit of real estate investing boils down to the following four ways investors typically plan to make money on their real estate investment.

 1. Cash flow